 Too many toys?
 Don’t know what to do?
 A toy rotation might be what you need.
 What is a toy rotation?
-It’s simply having a set number of toys out for the child to play with, and other sets of toys packed away that you’ll switch out with those being played with 다운로드.
-It means less toys out and available to your child at a time.
-Usually this means that there’s less to clean up and studies show that with less choice, kids actually enjoy their play more and get more creative and imaginative.
+It’s simply having a set number of toys out for the child to play with, and other sets of toys packed away that you’ll switch out with those being played with.
+It means fewer toys out and available to your child at a time.
+Usually, this means that there’s less to clean up and studies show that with less choice, kids actually enjoy their play more and get more creative and imaginative.
 They say that with less overwhelm of choice, behaviour often improves too.

 The summary of the toy organising blog is that you’ll want to sort toys into ‘like items’ to be able to set up a toy rotation.
-Cull out the toys that are broken and no longer played with.
+Cull out the broken toys and those no longer played with.
 Is it missing pieces?
 Let it go.
 Display the toys that are always played with.
-The favourites 다운로드.
+The favourites.
 Common toys in this category are Lego, blocks and drawing stuff.

-What you’ll need to set up a rotation
+What you’ll need to set up a toy rotation

-Boxes/Tubs to store each rotation in 위험한 상견례2 다운로드.
-The size, and amount of boxes needed will depend on how many toys you have and the space you have to store the boxes.
+Boxes/Tubs to store each rotation in.
+The size and amount of boxes needed will depend on how many toys you have and the space you have to store the boxes.
 Be sure to be realistic about your space.
-So it might be best to get your rotations into piles, guage what you have and then find suitably sized tubs.
+So it might be best to get your rotations into piles, gauge what you have and then find suitably sized tubs.

 You’ll also need labels, a permanent marker and toys (of course!).
 If you intend to label the boxes with lists of what’s in each box, you’ll need a notebook and pen or device to type into as you go.
-If you want to print the list, a computer and printer will be needed too.
+If you want to print the list, you will need a computer and printer too.

 How to set up the toy rotation